JeremyLWright/JeremyLWright.github.io/content/posts/2020-05-25-tla-plus-reflection-1.markdown

 The first time I opened [Hillel's book](https://www.hillelwayne.com/post/practical-tla/) and skimmed the first chapter I was subconsciously looking for a reason not to sink a bunch of time into yet another language/ecosystem project.
-That internal bias prevented me from seeing the point of the first chapter.
+That bias prevented me from seeing the point of the first chapter.

 <!-- more -->